CLI Pro

 **Can I get an offline/air-gapped token?**

-For air-gapped or high-security environments, we offer offline license tokens - please contact [email protected] to request one.
+For air-gapped or high-security environments, we offer offline license tokens.
+These require yearly renewal by default, but perpetual licenses are also available.
+Please contact <support@slingdata.io> to request a quote.

 **How many subscriptions do I need?**